faceyspacey/redux-first-router/README.md

 That said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but we feel it is the most complete, tested and *spot on* solution.
-We have reviewed what came before, stipped what was unnecessary, added what was needed, and generally focused on getting the core right.
+We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the core right.
 Let's get started.

 ## Installation